arpetti/LEDITA/README.md

 * Fix Karma installation (Windows 7 64 bit only)

-    For Windows 64 bit, the default Karma Chrome launcher configuration points to the wrong location for Chrome.
+    For Windows 64 bit, the Karma launcher configuration points to the wrong location for Chrome.
-    Fix it by modifying the following file (check your environment variable for value of PATH)
+    Fix it by modifying the following file, located inside the project folder:

     ```
-    %PATH%\node_modules\karma\lib\launchers\Chrome.js
+    node_modules\karma-chrome-launcher\index.js
     ```

     Original line